starkfell/starkfell.github.io/_posts/2018-08-27-deploying-kubernetes-with-azure-ad-integration.md

 --parameters "./_output/azure-k8s-dev/azuredeploy.parameters.json"
 ```

-This command should run for approximately 10 to 15 minutes.
+This command should run for approximately 5 to 10 minutes.
 When the command completes, you should get back a very long list of output which I have ommitted from here due to its length.
 It's much easier to track and verify the deployment succeeded in the [Azure Portal](https://portal.azure.com) in the **azure-k8s-dev** Resource Group.

 ## Verify kubeconfig configuration